MateusuMelo/S203-API-Recomendador/README.md

 ## About The Project

-The project is being created for Database class, using Python with a database, we choose SQLite.
-The project is just a simple recommender where:
+This project is being developed for a Database class.
+It utilizes Python and SQLite to create a simple recommendation system.
+The key features of the project include:
-* You can login into system
+* User login functionality.
-* Recommend movies
+* Movie recommendations based on user preferences.
+* Movie recommendations based on similarity with other movies.
-* Rate movies
+* Rating system.

 ## Built With